 At Tanfield Lea Primary School, we believe that high quality Physical Education and School Sport play a vital role in the physical, social, emotional and intellectual development of all children.
-We believe it is important to give the children the knowledge, understanding and the tools to make a positive impact on their own health and well-being.
+We believe that our high-quality PE curriculum inspires our children to succeed and excel in competitive sport and other physically demanding activities.
+Furthermore, it provides opportunities for our children to become physically confident and make a positive impact on their own health and well-being.

 At Tanfield Lea Primary, we have worked extremely hard to develop PE and school sport, which has been recognised and has led to us achieving the Gold Sainsbury’s School Games Mark.
 In addition, we have achieved the Active 30 Award for children participating in 30 minutes of physical activity each day.